 Children will place the popsicle sticks on the mat to create the pumpkin, apple, wagon, and basket.
 You will need orange, red, and brown popsicle sticks for this activity.
 Colored popsicle sticks can be purchased, or make them by coloring popsicle sticks with a non-washable marker or liquid watercolor.

-Toothpick Punch Pumpkins
+Toothpick Punch or Pinning Activity

 Children will love this Fall toothpick punch activity, and without knowing it, they will be practicing fine motor skills and hand-eye coordination.